-M480 Student Teaching in Secondary School (9 cr.)
+M480 Student Teaching in Secondary School (10 cr.)

-In order to register for methods courses (including M300 and M313), students must meet the following requirements:
+In order to register for methods courses (including M300 and M314), students must meet the following requirements:

-- They must have completed H340 and P253. - They must have completed the courses basic to the specific areas in which they are to be certified and must have completed three-fourths of the number of hours required for certification in the major area. - They may be required to show proficiency by passing a qualifying examination in the area in which student teaching is to be done. - 4.
-They must have an average grade of C+ (2.3) or above in all University work taken, in all courses taken that have an education prefix (exclusive of methods), and in all courses taken in each area in which the student is to be certified. - They must have the groundwork in fundamental elementary subjects that is to be expected of secondary school teachers. - They must have personalities that will contribute to success in the profession of teaching as evaluated by Indiana University faculty during their attendance. - They must receive a passing score on competency tests in reading, writing and math.
+They must have completed H340 and P255.

+- They must have completed the courses basic to the specific areas in which they are to be certified and must have completed three-fourths of the number of hours required for certification in the major area. - They may be required to show proficiency by passing a qualifying examination in the area in which student teaching is to be done - 4.
+They must have a minimum grade point average of 2.5 in all University work taken, in all courses taken that have an education prefix (exclusive of methods), and in all courses taken in each area in which the student is to be certified. - They must have the groundwork in fundamental elementary subjects that is to be expected of secondary school teachers. - They must have personalities that will contribute to success in the profession of teaching as evaluated by Indiana University faculty during their attendance. - They must receive a passing score on competency tests in reading, writing and math.